Back

 Course Framework

-The AP African American Studies Course Framework includes primary text, visual, and data sources for each topic that help teachers introduce students to the diverse contributions, experiences, and perspectives of African American communities.
+The AP African American Studies course framework in the CED includes primary text, visual, and data sources for each topic that help teachers introduce students to the diverse contributions, experiences, and perspectives of African American communities.
 The AP Program has secured copyright permission for AP teachers and students to use each of these sources, so added costs will not be a barrier for schools interested in providing this AP subject.

 Professional Development